-The ARMC plays an important role in Spark's MRF.
-The ARMC is responsible for ensuring that Management has established a risk management framework.
+The ARMC plays an important role and is responsible for ensuring that Management has established a risk management framework.
 Spark's Risk Team is accountable for designing and managing this framework and provides the ARMC with regular updates about its performance and evolution.

 The ARMC reviews Management's principal risk profile annually.
 It also receives reports on the effectiveness of the implementation and operation of the policies and systems designed to manage risk.
-The ARMC receives quarterly reporting from the Risk and Audit Officer that discusses progress against the approved Internal Audit Plan and other relevant information.
-Information reported includes the priorities, updates about the evolution of the MRF findings from its internal audit reviews, status of previously raised items and fraud management reporting (e.g. risks and results from monitoring activities).
+The ARMC receives quarterly reporting from the Risk, Internal Audit and Fraud Lead that discusses progress against the approved Risk, Internal Audit and Fraud Plan.
+Information reported includes the priorities, updates about the evolution of the Managing Risk Framework, findings from its internal audit reviews, updates about the status of previously raised items and fraud risk management.

-The ARMC conducts an annual assessment to confirm the MRF is designed and operating effectively.
-The last MRF assessment was undertaken in July 2019.

-Every three years Spark also completes an external review of its MRF to ensure it continues to be fit for purpose and is operating effectively.
+The ARMC conducts an annual assessment to confirm the Managing Risk Framework is designed and operating effectively.
+The last assessment was undertaken in August 2020 as part of year-end procedures.
+Every three years Spark also has an external review to ensure it continues to be fit for purpose and is operating effectively.

-A summary of Spark's MRF and Spark's identified principal business risks and mitigations are outlined in Spark's Annual Report.
+A summary of Spark's Managing Risk Framework and Spark's identified principal business risks and mitigations are outlined in the Our Governance and Risk Management & Our Suppliers sections of the 2020 Annual Report.